 I started paying extra close attention to my son and what I said to him from then on.
 Our relationship had been ruptured.
 I had to rebuild trust.
 I succeeded.

 I was born and raised a Catholic.
-I was always told Mary was real.
+I was always told the Virgin Mary was a real person.
 Can I trust anything the Church says if she is not real?

 PART NINE: Christianity and Disease